jzombie/pipper/README.md

 - `pipper install`: Install ALL packages from a `requirements.txt` file (Note: if wanting to install a *specific* package, use `pip install [package-name]` instead).
 - `pipper freeze`: Freeze installed packages to update the `requirements.txt` file.
 - `pipper uninstall`: Uninstall ALL packages listed in the `requirements.txt` file (Note: if wanting to uninstall a *specific* package, use `pip uninstall [package-name]` instead).
-- `pipper run`: Run a Python script within the virtual environment.
+- `pipper run`: Run a Python script within the virtual environment from any location within the project's subdirectory.
 - `pipper test`: Run unit tests within the virtual environment (via `unittest`).

 ## Getting Started